MarcusGrass/MarcusGrass.github.io/pages/projects/Boot.md

 was time to survey for other options.
 After burning another ISO to get back into my system.

 ## Bootloader alternatives
-I was looking into alternatives, finding [efi stub](https://wiki.archlinux.org/title/EFISTUB) to be the most appealing option, if the kernel can boot itself, why even have a bootloader?
+I was looking into alternatives, finding [efi stub](https://wiki.archlinux.org/title/EFISTUB), compiling the kernel into its own bootable efi-image, to be the most appealing option.
+If the kernel can boot itself, why even have a bootloader?

-With gentoo, integrating that was fairly easy assuming no disk encryption.
+With Gentoo, integrating that was fairly easy assuming no disk encryption.

-Before getting into this, a few paragraphs about the Linux boots process may be appropriate.
+Before getting into this, a few paragraphs about the Linux boot process may be appropriate.

 ## Boot in short
 The boot process, in my opinion, starts on the motherboard firmware and ends when the kernel hands over execution to `/sbin/init`.